hal/elemento/docs/router.md

 ## Annotations

-Creating a `Places` instance can be time-consuming (especially in large applications).
-This can be automated by using annotations, where an annotation processor takes over the tedious work of creating the `Places` instance.
+Creating a `Place` instance can be time-consuming (especially in large applications).
+This can be automated by using annotations, where an annotation processor takes over the tedious work of creating the `Place` instances.
 You can use the following annotations for this purpose:

 * `@Route`\